 In rough terms, about one-third of infertility cases are attributed to male factors and one-third to female factors.
 For the remaining one-third of infertile couples, the cause is a combination of problems in both partners or, in about 20% of cases, it is unexplained.
 We’ll go over the most common causes for female and male infertility below.

 Common causes of female infertility

 1. Lifestyle factors

-Healthy lifestyle habits are vitally important when you’re trying to get pregnant, and certain habits can harm your fertility (we’ve gone over these more in depth in another article).
+Healthy lifestyle habits are vitally important when you’re trying to get pregnant, and certain habits can harm your fertility.

 - Weight outside the healthy range for your height.
 Being either underweight or overweight can inhibit the body from conceiving because it can disrupt the body’s natural ovulation cycle.